opencv/opencv/modules/core/doc/operations_on_arrays.rst

         * **CV_PCA_DATA_AS_COL** indicates that the input samples are stored as matrix columns.

     :param maxComponents: maximum number of components that PCA should retain; by default, all the components are retained.

+    :param retainedVariance: Percentage of variance that PCA should retain.
+Using this parameter will let the PCA decided how many components to retain but it will always keep at least 2.

 The operator performs PCA of the supplied dataset.
 It is safe to reuse the same PCA structure for multiple datasets.
 That is, if the  structure has been previously used with another dataset, the existing internal data is reclaimed and the new ``eigenvalues``, ``eigenvectors`` , and ``mean`` are allocated and computed.